*Please note we no longer do “shop updates” in any form. We have transitioned to a 100% waitlist batch ordering system*

 All of the little details:

 In order to create a waitlist, you need to log in or register for a VFA site account so we can keep track of who signing up for things.
 Each colorway and each base yarn option is a separate “product” in the store.
 Using the pulldown menu, you can choose which base yarn you are interested in for a certain colorway.
 If it is out of stock there will be a red “X” with an “out of stock message” and a button on the product page that says “Join Waitlist” that you can click.
 When you join the waitlist for that product, you will receive an email when it is back in stock or available for order.
-This is not a pre-order; you do not pre-pay for the product when you join the waitlist.
+Joining the waitlist is not a pre-order; you do not pre-pay for the product when you join the waitlist.
 Please note that this also is not a reservation or a guarantee that the product will come back in stock.
 All colorways are seasonal and may be discontinued at any time.
 There are no “permanent” colorways, so if you see something you like, you shouldn’t wait to purchase it.

 The waitlist function is for your convenience.
 When you join a waitlist you are basically saying “Wow, I love this one!
 Whenever you dye the next batch of them, let me know so I can pick one up.”
 We understand that circumstances change, so being on a waitlist does not obligate you in any way to purchase the product when it becomes available.
 However, we ask please that you do not add yourself to the waitlist for something if you really do not plan on purchasing it when it becomes available.
 It is OK to add yourself to several different base yarn waitlists or product listings for the same colorway.
 We infer that you probably are indicating that you would be happy with a variety of base yarns, not that you are going to want one of each.
 We do consider the product waitlists when we make our production schedule.
-If we find that people are not using the waitlist function for its intended purpose, we many discontinue it.

 The waitlist is a unique function that makes a lot of people happy.
-It’s a bit of work to set up and administer, but we find it’s a great compromise between “dye to order one by one” and “product update frenzy- sold out”.
+It’s a lot of work to set up and administer, but we find it’s a great compromise between “dye to order one by one” and “product update frenzy- sold out”.
 We are always looking for ways to tweak this process to improve it.